flutter/packages/packages/interactive_media_ads/CONTRIBUTING.md

 The platform implementations use Dart wrappers of their native SDKs.
 The SDKs are wrapped using using the `pigeon` package.
-However, the code that handles generating the wrappers are still in the process of review and must use a git dependency in the pubspec.
+However, the code that handles generating the wrappers are still in the process of review, so this plugin must use a git dependency in the pubspec.

-The wrappers for the SDK of each platform can be updated and modify by changing the pigeon files:
+The wrappers for the SDK of each platform can be updated and modified by changing the pigeon files:

+Android: `pigeons/interactive_media_ads_android.dart`
+iOS: `pigeons/interactive_media_ads_ios.dart`

+The generated files are located:
 * Android:
-    * `pigeons/interactive_media_ads_android.dart`
+  * `lib/src/android/interactive_media_ads.g.dart`
   * `android/src/main/kotlin/dev/flutter/packages/interactive_media_ads/InteractiveMediaAdsLibrary.g.kt`
-* iOS:
+* iOS
-    * `pigeons/interactive_media_ads_ios.dart`
+  * `lib/src/ios/interactive_media_ads.g.dart`
   *  `ios/interactive_media_ads/Sources/interactive_media_ads/InteractiveMediaAdsLibrary.g.swift`

-To update a wrapper for a platform, follow the steps below:
+To update a wrapper for a platform, follow the steps:

 1. Ensure the project has been built at least once.

 Android: Run `flutter build apk --debug` in `example/`.
 iOS: Run `flutter build ios --simulator` in `example/`

-2. Add pigeon to `dev_depdencies` in the `pubspec.yaml` and run `pub upgrade`.
+2. Add the correct `pigeon` package to `dev_depdencies` in the `pubspec.yaml` and run `pub upgrade`.

 Android: